 Lehna Huie, Mount Royal College of Art ’21, Fine Art Career Advisor | lehnahuie.com

-Lehna Huie is a multi- disciplinary artist and cultural worker of Jamaican heritage from New York City.
-Huie works in painting, installation and video on themes of diaspora, memory and fragmentation, creating atmospheric portraits that document her lineage.
-Lehna is an alum of the Mount Royal College of Art at MICA 21’.
+Lehna Huie is a multi-disciplinary artist and cultural worker of Jamaican heritage from New York City.
+Huie works in painting, installation, and video on themes of diaspora, memory and fragmentation, creating atmospheric portraits that document her lineage.
+Lehna is an alum from the Mount Royal College of Art at MICA '21.
 Lehna was recently named an Artist Changemaker with the Global Fund for Women '22, was a resident artist of the inaugural STONELEAF Retreat Family Residency '22, as well as a participating artist in The Hague Contemporary Art Fair representing the USA at Quartair Contemporary Art Initiatives Gallery in The Netherlands this past summer of '22.